 Despite your previous thoughts about curry, you are now more familiar with the true nature of this spice and all the nuances between the different “usages” this word has.
 Curry can either be the powdered spice, a thick bold seasoning or an authentic dish from India, Thailand or a variety of other Asian countries.
 One thing they all have in common is that they pair beautifully with rice.

-Trust Mahatma® Rice in your cooking journey and continue exploring new flavors and recipes from around the world and how spices can make for unique dishes.
+Trust Mahatma® Rice in your cooking journey and continue exploring new flavors and recipes from around the world like these tacos with beans and rice and how spices can make for unique dishes.
 Which spice would you like to know about next?
+Would you like to learn how to make arroz con leche?
+Or the best rice water ratio?
 Share your thoughts by tagging @mahatmariceusa on Social Media!